joemoose/psiops/docs/playing.md

 	While being pursued by the enemy, you attempt to scale a wall.
 Your REFLEXES action roll *fails*.
 You not only fail to make it over the wall but also take a *consequence* described by the GM, landing flat on your back and dropping your weapon.

-	You can spend 5 momentum to *Evade*.
+	You can expend 5 momentum to *Evade*.
 You still won’t make it over the wall, but at least you’re on your feet, combat-ready, with your rifle at the ready.

 #### Flashback

-Spend **6 momentum** to establish that you did something before the mission or found something during the mission that had not been noticed before.
+Expend **6 momentum** to establish that you did something before the mission or found something during the mission that had not been noticed before.
 The flashback retroactively adds those preparations to the current mission.

 !!! example